12 March 2024

 - When we try to tightly control their environment, their friends, their activities.

 The overprotective parents of young children often develop into overly controlling parents of adult children.
 The more we can overcome our own fears and trust our children, the better equipped they will grow up to face life, succeed, and be happy.
-With faith in themselves, with knowledge and skills, with courage and without fear of the unknown.
+With faith in themselves, with knowledge and skills, with courage and without fear for the unknown.